Call Us: 1-888-296-3059

 According to National Highway Traffic Safety Administration (NHTSA) data, insurance companies impose surcharges based on violation severity:

-For a driver paying $1,200 annually in premiums, a reckless driving conviction costs an additional $1,800-$3,000 in insurance alone.
+For a driver paying $1,200 annually in premiums, a reckless driving conviction may result in increased insurance premiums over time.

 License Point Systems: Avoiding Accumulation